wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 ## Alternatives considered

-### Improving compiler diagnostics
+### Improved compiler diagnostics

-The optional existential case is better covered, currently, than the optional opaque type case.
+The optional existential case is currently better covered than the optional opaque type case.
 The former has a simple, clear message and associated FixIt:

 ```
 Optional 'any' type must be written '(any BinaryInteger)?'